-- 15. At any time after a formal Complaint is filed, and before there has been a determination of responsibility on the allegations.
-Upon voluntary written consent of both parties, given without coercion, the parties may elect to utilize an informal resolution process. - a.
-Informal resolution is not available in any case under this policy in which the Respondent is an employee (as specified in paragraph 2.c. above) and the Complainant is a student. - b.
-The University will provide written notice to the parties regarding the informal resolution process, may take the form of mediation or a restorative justice approach, and how a decision to utilize this alternative means interacts with the grievance process. - c.
-Participation in the informal resolution process may not be required by the University as a condition of enrollment, continued enrollment, employment or continued employment, as a condition to enjoy any other right, or as a waiver of the right to an investigation and hearing on a Formal Complaint of Sexual Harassment. - d.
-In order to initiate the informal resolution process both parties must sign an agreement that reflects their voluntary decision to submit all allegations contained in the Formal Complaint to this alternative form of resolution, subject to their right to withdraw at any time before a final resolution agreement is reached. - e.
-Either party may withdraw from the informal resolution and resume for the formal grievance process, unless the parties have reached a binding informal resolution. - f.
-The informal resolution process does not require a live hearing that allows for crossexamination, but instead may be held virtually or with the parties in one location. - 16.
-The Facilitator appointed to lead the informal resolution process will hold both an appropriate academic credential (such a degree in dispute resolution, criminal process, or law, or certification from a professional organization of mediators) and prior professional experience in dispute resolution, and be trained on Title IX issues.
+15. At any time after a Formal Complaint is filed and before there has been a determination regarding responsibility on the allegations the parties may elect to utilize an informal resolution process.

 - a.
-Facilitators may be external to the University retained for such a purpose or may be a University employee, provided the facilitator meets the training and experience criteria required by the Title IX regulations and are willing to serve. - b.
-Facilitators may not be the Title IX Coordinator, or the investigator assigned to the case, and must otherwise be impartial without Bias or Conflicts of Interest. - 17.
+Informal resolution is available for resolution of any Formal Complaint unless the Respondent is an employee (as specified in paragraph 2.c. above) and the Complainant is a student or the Title IX Coordinator determines that informal resolution in not an appropriate mechanism for resolving the Formal Complaint. - b.
+The University will provide written notice simultaneously to the parties that will include (1) the allegations, (2) the requirements of informal resolution, including circumstances under which parties will be precluded from resuming a formal complaint arising from the same allegations, (3) the right of any party to withdraw from informal resolution and resume formal resolution, and (4) any consequences resulting from participating in the informal resolution process, including the records that will be maintained or shared. - c.
+Participation in the informal resolution process may not be required by the University as a condition of enrollment, continued enrollment, employment or continued employment, as a condition to enjoy any other right, or as a waiver of the right to an investigation and hearing on a Formal Complaint of Sexual Harassment.
+Participation in the informal resolution process must be voluntary, without coercion. - d.
+In order to initiate the informal resolution process both parties must sign an agreement that reflects the following: their voluntary decision to submit all allegations contained in the Formal Complaint to this alternative form of resolution, subject to their right to withdraw at any time before a final agreement is reached; their understanding that informal resolution may include mediation, restorative justice, or any other interventions or agreed upon by the parties and deemed appropriate by the University; and their understanding that the use of informal resolution is not an admission of responsibility by the Respondent, nor will a finding of "Responsible" be placed in a student or employee file. - e.
+Either party may withdraw from the informal resolution and resume for the formal resolution process, unless the parties have reached a binding agreement. - f.
+The informal resolution process does not require a live hearing that allows for cross-examination, but instead may be held virtually, with the parties in one location, or may be resolved through separate meetings and communication with the Facilitator. - 16.
+The facilitator appointed to lead the informal resolution process may be external to the University retained for such a purpose or may be a University employee.
+The facilitator must be impartial without Bias or Conflicts of Interest and will be trained on appropriate topics as noted in Paragraph 43. - 17.
 If the informal resolution process is successful and the parties voluntarily agree to the resolution, the Title IX process is complete. - 18.
-If the informal resolution process is unsuccessful the facilitator shall not be called as a witness in any subsequent hearing held under the grievance process, and no records generated by the facilitator or provided by either party in confidence exclusively to the facilitator shall be offered or received by the investigators or in any hearing held under the grievance process.
+If the informal resolution process is unsuccessful the facilitator shall not be called as a witness in any subsequent hearing held under the formal resolution process, and no records generated by the facilitator or provided by either party in confidence exclusively to the facilitator shall be offered or received by the investigators or in any hearing held under the formal resolution process.

-Formal Grievance Process
+Formal Resolution Process